360klacy/MyRecycler/README.md

 <strong>The goal of this application is to assist waste management companies provide quick quotes and schedule waste pick up for consumers - think Uber but for waste removal.</strong>

 ### Ticket Lifecycle
- 1. Consumer submits a ticket with their waste removal requirements
+ 1. Consumer submits a ticket with their waste removal requirements.
- 2. Company update tickets with quote and final scheduling requirements
+ 2. The Company updates the tickets with a quote and final scheduling requirements.
- 3. Consumer users accept or deny the the quote
+ 3. Consumer users have the option to either accept or deny the the quote.
  4a.
-If quote is accepted the ticket is placed in a scheduled queue for both consumer and end user.
+If the quote is accepted, the ticket is placed in a scheduled queue for both consumer and end user.
- 4b.
-If quote id declined the ticket is removed from queue
+ 4b. f the quote is declined, the ticket is removed from queue.

 ### Next Step:
 During this two week sprint, we couldnt pack all the features we wanted to include.
 Some of the next steps for this app include: